Dharmik-DataAnalyst/powerbi-supply-chain-analytics/README.md

 ## Project Objective

-The objective of this project is to analyze supply chain operations and p er efficiency, and logistics performance.
+The objective of this project is to analyze supply chain operations and per efficiency, and logistics performance.

 ---